dampbacon/Cplusplus_card_game/README.md

 ## why C++/C ? and not C#, javascript etc.
-C++ challenges me a bit more, i'm trying not to stay in my comfort zone too much.
+C++ challenges me a bit more, I'm trying not to stay in my comfort zone too much.

 ## issues
-some code is a bit inelegant, needs to be refactored at a later date, currently prioritising MVP.
+some code is a bit inelegant, needs to be refactored at a later date, was prioritising MVP.
-For animations and more advanced graphics ill need to spin off sprites and textures from the game objects (cards)
+For animations and more advanced graphics i'll need to spin off sprites and textures from the game objects (cards)